Custom insights

 2. How Custom Insights work

-Figure 1: Custom Field on your Summary
+Figure 1: Custom Insight section in your summary

 3. How to create Custom Insights

-- Open Settings in Sally.
+- Open "Settings" in Sally.

-Figure 1: Go to Settings
+Figure 1: Open Settings

-- Click Content Settings.
+- Click "Content Settings".

-- Navigate to the User-defined Insights tab.
+- Navigate to the "Custom Insights" tab.

-- Click + Create Insight.
+- Click "+ Create Insight".

 Figure 2: Create a new Custom Insight

-Figure 3: 3-Step Setup for Custom Insights
+Figure 3: 3-step setup for Custom Insights

 ① Step 1 – General information